goharbor/harbor/docs/1.10/administration/configure-authentication/oidc-auth.md

 ### Using OIDC from the Docker or Helm CLI

-After you have authenticated via OIDC and logged into the Harbor interface for the first time, you can use the Docker or Helm CLI to access Harbor.
+After you have authenticated via OIDC and logged in to the Harbor interface for the first time, you can use the Docker or Helm CLI to access Harbor.

-The Docker and Helm CLIs cannot handle redirection for OIDC, so Harbor provides a CLI secret for use when logging in from Docker or Helm.
+The Docker or Helm CLI cannot handle redirection for OIDC, so Harbor provides a CLI secret for use when logging in from Docker or Helm.
 This is only available when Harbor uses OIDC authentication.

 1. Log in to Harbor with an OIDC user account.
 1. Click your username at the top of the screen and select **User Profile**.